Cambridge-ICCS/summer-school-scientific-vis/README.md

 #### 2. Create a virtual environment
 Before installing any Python packages it is important to first create a Python virtual environment.
-This provides an insulated environment inside which we can install Python packages without polluting the operating systems' Python environment.
+This provides an insulated environment inside which we can install Python packages without polluting the operating system's Python environment.

 If you have never done this before don't worry: it is *very* good practise, especially when you are working on multiple projects, and easy to do.